 Captain (elected)

 Leads the Squash Committee, managing the Squash Section governance, strategy and objective setting, and overall achievement of objectives.
-Chairs the Squash Committee meetings, and is the representative of the Squash Section on the WBC General Committee.
+Chairs the Squash Committee meetings and is the representative of the Squash Section on the WBC General Management Committee.
 Must be eligible to be a Club Director.

 Secretary (elected)